chansee97/nova-admin/README.md

 ## Install and use

-The local development environment is recommended to use pnpm 8.x, Node.js must be version 20.x.
+The local development environment is recommended to use pnpm 10.x, Node.js version 21.x.

 It is recommended to directly download the compressed package from [Releases](https://github.com/chansee97/nova-admin/releases)